dxatscale/sfpowerscripts/docs/index.md

 title: Overview
 ---

-sfpowerscripts (azure pipelines extension) is an open source and free Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce..
+sfpowerscripts (azure pipelines extension) is an open source and free Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
 Install the plugin from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AzlamSalam.sfpowerscripts) and read the documentation on how to configure a highly customizable Salesforce CI/CD Pipeline.

 Please note this extension only works with the newer source format based repositories test to work with both Hosted Linux and Windows Agents.